 Muscle growth isn’t the only benefit to lunges as the exercise can also improve balance and help in correcting posture.
 As this is a unilateral exercise (one leg at a time), it can help fix problems with muscle imbalances.
 Lunges have become a mainstay of yoga routines, and can easily be adapted to meet the needs of modern runners.

 Once you're comfortable with this exercise, you can even add some additional weights such as dumbbells in each hand to give yourself more of a challenge

-Once on a suitably flat surface in the prone position, raise and lower your body using your arms.
-Remembering to keep good posture throughout, you can repeat this motion within your zone of comfort (meaning you don't feel pain – remember that exercise should be uncomfortable but not painful).
+Once on a suitably flat surface in the prone position, push against the ground to raise your upper body.
+Lower again using your arms to slowly return your chest to make contact with the floor.
+That's one rep. Remembering to keep good posture throughout, you can repeat this motion within your zone of comfort (meaning you don't feel pain – remember that exercise should be uncomfortable but not painful).

 Given the simplicity of the exercise, it should be no surprise there are a wealth of modifications to change the focus.
 The starting width of your arms is a major consideration; as the wider your starting frame – the most intensity places on the chest muscles, conversely a narrower position will put more emphasis on the arms (triceps, mostly).
 It is common to include both wide and narrow versions in a single routine.
 Other variations to explore when comfortable with the basic variation are single-arm, single-leg, and planchet push-ups.